NanoTools/nanoNodeMonitor/README.md

 1. Create a directory called _nano_ and go inside it: `mkdir nano && cd nano`

-2. Create a new file called _docker-compose.yml_ with the following contents:
+2. Create a new file called _docker-compose.yml_ with the following contents (but replace the TAG with a proper version):

 ```
 version: '3'
 services:
   monitor:
-    image: "nanotools/nanonodemonitor"
+    image: "nanotools/nanonodemonitor:TAG"
     restart: "unless-stopped"
     ports:
      - "80:80"
     volumes:
      - "~:/opt"
   node:
-    image: "nanocurrency/nano"
+    image: "nanocurrency/nano:TAG"
     restart: "unless-stopped"
     ports:
      - "7075:7075"